About

 Titles

-Associate Dean, Digital Strategy & Transformation, Office of the Dean, YSM; Professor in Biomedical Informatics & Data Sciences, YSM; Professor of Neurology, YSM; Senior Vice President & Chief Digital Health Officer, YNHHS
+Associate Dean, Digital Strategy & Transformation, Yale School of Medicine; Professor in Biomedical Informatics & Data Science and Professor of Neurology, Yale School of Medicine; Senior Vice President & Chief Digital Health Officer, Yale New Haven Health System

 Biography

-Dr. Lee H. Schwamm, MD is Associate Dean for Digital Strategy and Transformation for Yale School of Medicine, and Senior Vice President + Chief Digital Health Officer for Yale New Haven Health System.
-In this role, he is leading the development of a new digital health strategy for the school and the health system, and serves as an influential physician leader and an agent of change to catalyze the equitable adoption of virtual care and digital enablement throughout the enterprise.
+Lee H. Schwamm, MD is Associate Dean for Digital Strategy and Transformation for Yale School of Medicine, and Senior Vice President and Chief Digital Health Officer for Yale New Haven Health System.
+In this role, he leads the development of a new digital health strategy for the school and the health system, and serves as an influential physician leader guiding the equitable and responsible implementation of artificial intelligence and digital enablement in healthcare throughout the enterprise.

-Before joining Yale, Dr. Schwamm spent 3 decades of service at the Mass General Brigham Health System in academic and administrative leadership roles.
-He was the inaugural C. Miller Fisher Chair in Vascular Neurology, Executive Vice Chair of Neurology and Director of the Center for TeleHealth at Massachusetts General Hospital; Vice President for Digital Patient Experience and Virtual Care, and Chief Digital Advisor for the Mass General Brigham Health System, and a Professor of Neurology at Harvard Medical School.
-He oversaw all systemwide virtual care and telehealth activities including synchronous and synchronous virtual visits and consults, remote patient monitoring, virtual urgent care and online second opinions.
-During the first 6 months of COVID, he led adoption efforts for 10,000 clinicians to provide over 1.7 M virtual visits, and introduced a suite of innovative inpatient virtual solutions.
+Before joining Yale, Dr. Schwamm spent three decades at the Mass General Brigham Health System, serving in senior academic and administrative leadership roles.
+He was the inaugural C. Miller Fisher Chair in Vascular Neurology and director of the Center for TeleHealth at Massachusetts General Hospital; vice president for Digital Patient Experience and Virtual Care and chief digital advisor for the Mass General Brigham Health System; and a professor of neurology at Harvard Medical School.

 Appointments